-National Cancer Patient Experience Survey 2023
+National Cancer Patient Experience Survey 2023 XX% Text for the question goes here.

-XX% response rate

-XXXX people responded

 Text for the question goes here.
+XX% Text for the question goes here.
 Text for the question here.

-NHS

-This is the place to put your trust logo
+This is the place to put your trust logo XX% response rate XXXX people responded XX% XX% XX% Text for the question goes here.
 Text for the question goes here.
+Text for the question for the question goes the question goes her XX% Text for the question for the question goes question goes here. here.
+Text for re. goes here.
+Text Text for the question goes here.
 Text for the question goes here.
+XX% Text for the question goes here.
 Text for the question goes here.
+Text for the XX% Text for the question goes here.
 Text for the question goes here.
+XX% Text for the question here.
+Text for the que goes here.
 Text for the question goes here.
-Text for the question goes here.

-Text for the question goes here.
-Text for the question goes here.
-Text for the question goes here.
-Text for the question goes here.
+T the question goes here estion ne Text for question goes here This box can be used for information about the trust.

-Text for the question goes here.
-Text for the question goes here.
-Text for the question goes here www.ncpes.co.uk trust after an inpatient episode or day case attendance for cancer related treatment in the months of April May and June 2023 CPES@PickerEurope.ac.uk
+The survey was sent to adult (ages 16 and over) NHS patients, with a confirmed primary diagnosis of cancer, discharged from an NHS trust after an inpatient enisode or day case attendance for cancer related treatment in the months of April May and June 2023

-This box can be used for information about the trust.

-England